An Enhanced Formation Channel for Galactic Dual-Line Gravitational-Wave Sources: von Zeipel-Lidov-Kozai Effect in Triples Involving Sgr A*: ZLK effect-induced dual-line gravitational radiation

-We find that the ZLK‑modified SNR contour ($\rho_{\rm ZLK}=5$, dark green) extends to larger orbital separations and lower eccentricities, substantially increasing the detectable population.
-To quantify this enhancement, we perform Monte Carlo sampling of the inner orbital parameters: the semimajor axis $a_{\rm i}$ is drawn from a distribution $\propto a_{\rm i}^4$ (via inverse‑transform sampling; \citet{Feng:2024ulg}) and the eccentricity from a thermal law $p(e_{\rm i})=2e_{\rm i}$ \citep{Heggie:1975rcz}.
-For each realization, we count Monte Carlo points that fall within the detection region (bounded by the threshold contours, ZLK-dominated boundary, and the vertical Roche‑limit line defined below), and derive an area ratio from the point counts.
-This procedure indicates that allowing for ZLK‑induced excursions into wider separations and lower eccentricities increases the detectable parameter space by $\sim 3$ for both uniform and thermal eccentricity prescriptions.
+To quantify this enhancement (see the right panel of Fig. \ref{fig:duallineexc}), we perform Monte Carlo sampling of the inner orbital parameters: the semimajor axis $a_{\rm i}$ is drawn from a distribution $\propto a_{\rm i}^4$ \citep{Feng:2024ulg}) and the eccentricity from a thermal law $p(e_{\rm i})=2e_{\rm i}$ \citep{Heggie:1975rcz}.
+The angular orbital elements are uniformly sampled: $\cos{\iota_0}\in[-1,1]$, $\omega_0\in[0,2\pi]$, $\Omega_0\in[0,2\pi]$.
+For each realization, we numerically integrate Eqs. (\ref{eq-secular1})--(\ref{eq-secular4}) to compute the orbital evolution.
+We count the number of sources $N_{\rm zlk}$ that exceed the detection threshold of 5 and that lie within the region bounded by the ZLK-dominated boundary and the Roche‑limit defined below.
+We account for the inclination dependence of the SNR using the factor $\{(5/4)[\cos^2\iota+(1+\cos^2\iota)^2/4]\}^{1/2}$ \citep{Robson:2018ifk}, and neglect the impact of $\omega$ and $\Omega$ on the SNR.
+A more comprehensive treatment of these angular dependencies will require refined waveform modeling in future work.
+For comparison, we count the number of detectable sources $N_0$ assuming fixed, unevolving initial orbital elements (i.e., neglecting ZLK oscillations).
+We then define the ZLK-induced detection enhancement factor as $f_{\rm zlk} \equiv N_{\rm zlk}/N_0$.
+This procedure indicates that allowing for ZLK‑induced excursions into wider separations and lower eccentricities yields a $\sim 5$-fold (nearly an order of magnitude) enhancement in the detection count for the thermal (uniform) eccentricity distribution.
+A detailed calculation procedure is provided in Appendix \ref{sec:calfzlk}, where we validate the robustness of the enhancement factor by repeating the analysis for all combinations of two eccentricity distributions (thermal and uniform) and two SNR thresholds (5 and 8).

 As an order‑of‑magnitude feasibility estimate, we then write